mrYakamoto/orange-tree-2-groves/README.md

 ##Learning Competencies

+* Working with inheritance in OO programing

 ##Summary

  We've built a simple model of a single fruit and a single fruit tree with our `Orange` and `OrangeTree` classes.
 Let's expand it to a whole grove with multiple kinds of trees.

 By the end we'll have classes like `FruitGrove`, `AppleTree`, and `PearTree`.

-## Learning Objectives

-* Working with inheritance in OO programing

 ##Releases